ThomasDOtto/varDB/Otherdatasets/Andrade_DryWet2020/Readme.txt

-This dataset is from the paper XXX YYY ZZZZ
+This dataset is unpublished, please confirm with authors before using for publications.

+More information to follow.